 Global ransomware damage costs are predicted to reach $20 billion annually in 2021, up from $325 million in 2015, which is a 57X increase.
 In a decade from now, the costs will exceed $265 billion.

 Cybersecurity Ventures expects that a business will fall victim to a ransomware attack every 11 seconds by 2021, up from every 14 seconds in 2019.
 This makes ransomware the fastest growing type of cybercrime.

-The frequency of ransomware attacks on governments, businesses, and consumers will continue to rise over the next 5 years and reach every two seconds by 2031.
+The frequency of ransomware attacks on governments, businesses, consumers, and devices will continue to rise over the next 5 years and reach every two seconds by 2031.